-While our buildings are closed to the public, your library staff continues to serve the Bullitt County community.
+While our buildings are only partially open to the public, your library staff continues to serve the Bullitt County community.

 - We are available to answer questions, to offer virtual services, and to provide assistance and hopefully a smile or two.
 You can reach us by phone, e-mail, or our Ask a Librarian chat feature.

 - We are accepting Curbside Pickup requests by phone, or you can place holds requests through the library catalog or BCPL app.
 If you place holds requests online, you will be contacted when your items are ready.
 Available pickup times are limited, and to begin requests are limited to 10 items per account per pickup.